Luis Ceballos (footballer): Coaching career

 He has coached Fernández Vial and Naval in the Primera B de Chile.
 In 2020, he assumed as coach of Malleco Unido in the Chilean Tercera B.

 He also has worked with youth players in both the Lota Schwager youth system and his football academy in his city of birth.

 In April 2023, he assumed as coach of the Fernández Vial women's team.
+The next years, he led the teams of both Lota and Coronel.

 Personal life

 His younger brother, Sergio, is also a former footballer who played for Universidad de Chile while he was a player of Colo-Colo, the traditional rival.

 He served as councillor of his city of birth, Lota from 2012 to 2016.
 In 2016 he was a mayoral candidate for the same city, as member of Amplitude party, but he wasn't elected.